Understanding Marriage and Divorce in Oregon

 6. Abuse Within the Relationship

-Abuse—whether physical or emotional—is an urgent issue requiring immediate intervention due to its severe impact on victims' well-being (see National Coalition Against Domestic Violence statistics).
-Victims should seek legal protection through restraining orders while considering safe exit strategies from harmful environments.
-For more information on protective measures available under Oregon law regarding domestic violence cases involving spouses, click here.
+Abuse—whether physical or emotional—is a critical issue that requires immediate intervention because of its serious effect on victims' well-being (see National Coalition Against Domestic Violence statistics).
+Victims should pursue legal protection with restraining orders and consider safe ways to leave harmful situations.
+For more information about protective measures under Oregon law regarding domestic violence involving spouses, click here.